-There is not one specific thing that causes hip dips.
-They are primarily due to your body type, your anatomic makeup, and your body fat distribution.
+There is no one specific thing that causes hip dips.
+They are primarily due to your body type, your bone structure, and your body fat distribution.

-As I said before, your pelvis, muscle mass, and body fat distribution are unique to you.
+Your pelvis, your hip muscles, and your body structure are unique to you.
 Therefore, you may or may not have prominent hip dips.

-Unfortunately you may not be able to get rid of them completely.
+Unfortunately, you may not be able to get rid of hip dips completely.
 You cannot significantly change your anatomy.